Think your doctor is infallible?

 (You can learn more about the doctor diagnosis mistakes here.)

 Needless Amputation Lawsuit Filed In Los Angeles — City of Hope Hospital in Duarte finds itself the defendant in a lawsuit just filed by a woman whose complaint alleges she was not given required vaccinations following a marrow transplant which led to the spread of sepsis, and resulted in the amputation of her toes, a number of fingers, and may yet result in the loss of her feet.
 Attorneys for the plaintiff allege the pneumococcal sepsis could have been prevented if the hospital had not failed to administer the vaccinations.
 [KTLA]

 Wrong Leg Amputation Blunder Leads to Patients Rights Bill — Mr. King checked in to University Community Hospital with the intent of amputating his right leg, it being diseased.
 The doctor mistakenly removed the wrong leg.
 The case has led to Mr. King being associated with a Florida bill which may result in Hospitals being made to make public their patient injury rates.
 Following the wrong-leg amputation, Mr. King had his diseased right leg removed, and is now learning to walk with prosthetic limbs.
 [LA Times]

 As patients we entrust our health and well being to the doctors who care for us.
 In the majority of cases they far exceed our expectations and reward that trust with excellence.
 Ultimately, when surgeons or the hospital staff we entrust our care to fall short, the consequences are tragic.
+When healthcare workers fail to provide reasonable care or are found to be negligent, civil claims may be an option to demand justice.
 If you suffered an amputation or medical injury you feel could have been preventable, share your medical malpractice injury claim in order to get a free lawsuit case review from an attorney experienced in amputation injuries today.